semperfive1792-dev/photonic-rendering-pipeline/Photonic_Rendering_Pipeline.md

 E/O conversion does not disappear — it moves from the display cable to the chiplet interface.
 The architecture changes where conversion happens, not whether it happens.

+## 5.1 Shared Memory Hub — Intermediate Buffer Between Compute and Photonic Render
+The current GPU memory hierarchy is designed around a linear pipeline: compute writes a framebuffer, display controller reads it.
+In a hybrid electronic–photonic architecture, this model breaks down — multiple consumers need access to the same scene data simultaneously, at different stages of frame construction, and with different access patterns.

+The Problem
+During a single frame, several subsystems may require the same data at the same time:

+Photonic renderer reads the G-buffer (normals, depth, albedo, motion vectors) to produce the optical image representation.
+Neural post-processing (denoising, super-resolution, frame synthesis) reads the same G-buffer plus temporal history.
+Adaptive sampling reads variance maps derived from the G-buffer to decide where to cast additional rays.
+Compositor reads partially reconstructed image data for UI overlay and final blend.
+In a conventional GPU, each of these stages accesses global memory independently — often re-reading the same data from VRAM, incurring full memory bandwidth cost each time.
+At 4K with path tracing, a single G-buffer pass can consume 30–60 GB/s.
+If three consumers each read the same G-buffer independently, the effective bandwidth demand triples.

+Proposed Structure
+We propose an intermediate shared memory hub positioned between the electronic compute domain and the photonic render domain:

+┌─────────────────────────────────────────────────┐
+│                  Compute (GPU/NPU)               │
+│  Ray tracing │ Rasterization │ Neural inference  │
+└──────────────────────┬──────────────────────────┘
+                       │ Write (single producer)
+                       ▼
+              ┌────────────────────┐
+              │  Shared Memory Hub  │
+              │                     │
+              │  G-buffer  │ Motion  │
+              │  Vectors   │ History  │
+              │  Variance  │ Features │
+              │                     │
+              │  Multi-read,         │
+              │  single-write        │
+              └──┬─────┬─────┬──────┘
+                 │     │     │
+          ┌──────┘     │     └──────┐
+          ▼            ▼            ▼
+     Photonic      Neural        Adaptive
+     Renderer     Post-Proc      Sampling

+Design Principles
+Single-write, multi-read.
+The compute domain writes scene data once.
+All consumers read from the same physical storage, not from independent copies.
+This eliminates redundant VRAM traffic.

+Coherent snapshot.
+The hub holds a coherent snapshot of the current frame's intermediate data.
+Consumers read the same version, avoiding race conditions between, for example, the photonic renderer and the denoiser.

+Close to compute.
+The hub sits on the same package as the compute chiplets — not in external HBM.
+This reduces read latency from ~100 ns (HBM) to ~10 ns (on-package SRAM or embedded DRAM).

+Protocol-agnostic.
+The hub does not interpret the data — it stores opaque blocks tagged by type (G-buffer, motion, variance) and serves them to any consumer that requests a block by type and tile coordinates.

+What This Changes in GPU Architecture
+In a conventional GPU, the memory controller is the single arbiter between compute and display.
+Adding a shared memory hub introduces a second arbitration layer — but one that is simpler, closer to compute, and optimized for broadcast reads rather than sequential pipeline stages.

+This is not a fundamental redesign of the GPU.
+It is a repositioning of the memory hierarchy: instead of one large pool of VRAM serving everything, there is a small, fast, shared buffer that sits between compute and the photonic domain — reducing the bandwidth pressure on both HBM (less redundant traffic) and the E/O interface (data is read once from the hub, not re-fetched from VRAM per consumer).

+Bandwidth Impact
+If three consumers each require the G-buffer at 30 GB/s, the conventional approach demands 90 GB/s from VRAM.
+With the shared hub, the VRAM-to-hub transfer is 30 GB/s (one write), and the hub-to-consumer transfers are served from on-package memory at lower energy per bit.
+The hub does not eliminate the bandwidth — it consolidates it, turning three independent streams into one write plus three local reads.

 ## 6. Photonic Rendering Chiplet

 The photonic chiplet is the central accelerator of the architecture.